Maternal Death Prevention Law Enacted after Widower’s Advocacy

 After the death of his wife, Charles Johnson became a champion in the fight against maternal deaths in the United States.
 His advocacy, coupled with that of U.S. Representative Jaime Herrera Beutler, led to the Preventing Maternal Death Act of 2018.
 President Donald Trump signed this significant legislation into law in December.

 The bill’s enactment represents a major step toward improving maternal health policies for American women.
 As experienced medical malpractice attorneys in New Jersey, we see far too many cases of women who suffer serious injuries and death due to childbirth-related negligence.
 In this article, we examine the issue of pregnancy-related deaths and how one man’s tragedy turned into prevention for millions of other mothers.
+If someone you love died in childbirth in New Jersey and you suspect medical negligence played a role in their death, the experienced team of medical malpractice attorneys at Fronzuto Law Group can help.
+Our lawyers represent the families and loved ones of those whose lives were claimed during or after giving birth and we will fight tirelessly for the justice and compensation you deserve.
+Contact us today at 973-435-4551 for more information and a free review of your case.
+A member of our legal team is available immediately to assist you.

 What is a Pregnancy-Related Death?